 With future research likely to lead to further discoveries, hundreds of vertebrates and thousands of invertebrates have already been recorded.

-The more than 530 recorded species of birds include the endangered Great Green Macaw, the vulnerable Great Curassow and a major population of the near-threatened Harpy Eagle.
+The more than 530 recorded species of birds include the endangered Great Green Macaw, the vulnerable Great Curassow, and a significant population of the near-threatened Harpy Eagle.

 Darién Biosphere Reserve